grcodeman/cs4900-geocalc/README.md

-# geocalc - Geometric Computations Package
+# CS4900 Project: geocalc - Geometric Computations Package

 ## Overview
 This repository serves as a workspace for geocalc.